modelica/Encryption-and-Licensing/doc/SEMLA.md

 The icon attribute of the manifest file must be set to a path to an icon file starting from the top-level directory of the library.

-### Packagetool
+#### Packagetool

 **packagetool** validates that the icon file exist and set the attribute in the manifest file if option -icon is used.

 ### Compatibility Section

-The compatibility section of the manifeste is created by reading an xml-file that contains the tools to add.
-The structure of the tool xml file is shown below.
+The compatibility section of the manifest is created by reading an xml-file that contains the tools to add.

+Structure of the tools xml file:

 ```XML
 <?xml version="1.0" encoding="utf-8"?>